karolsluszniak/angular-computed/README.md

   computeFunc]);
 ```

-Guessing variable names from function signature, like Angular does in its DI, is not supported here.
+Guessing dependencies from function signature, like Angular's DI, is not supported.
 It would not work after minification and could create ugly bugs in your code.

 ### Computing the property